KrishnaBabu-Khethavath/Phonepe-DashBoard-PowerBI/README.md

 This screenshot offers a glimpse of the interactive dashboard layout, highlighting transaction metrics, service breakdowns, and failed payment analysis.

 ---
+## 🚀 Project Overview

+This project walks through the creation of a 5-page interactive Power BI dashboard that tracks and visualizes key PhonePe services:

+- 🛡️ Insurance Payments
+- 💰 Loans
+- 🔁 Money Transfers
+- 📱 Recharge & Bills

 ## 📂 Dataset Description